Greenwood Baseball Field

 Greenwood Baseball Field is a baseball venue in Asheville, North Carolina, United States.
 It is home to the UNC Asheville Bulldogs baseball team of the NCAA Division I Big South Conference.
 The facility opened in 1988.
 It has a capacity of 1,000 spectators.
 It features an electronic scoreboard, dugouts, and a natural grass surface.

-UNC Asheville also uses McCormick Field, home of the Asheville Tourists minor league baseball team, for a portion of its schedule.
+UNC Asheville also uses HomeTrust Park, home of the Asheville Tourists minor league baseball team, for a portion of its schedule.